mufernando/hyde/_posts/16-06-22-dealing-with-processes.md

 Killing processes is another common task.
 If you want to kill a process that is currently running in the foreground, just enter *ctrl+C* and the process will immediately quit.
 Similarly, you can put a process that is running in the background to the foreground and kill it using the same command.

-A more advanced way of killing processes uses the command **kill**.
+A more advanced way of killing processes is using the command **kill**.
 But be aware that this command is powerful, so don't use it unless you know what you're doing.
 First, let's take a look at which processes are running in the background.

 ```
 $ top